 In the case of the Canadian forests, these bubbles are incredibly diverse and well established.

 So logging them to their destruction will have disastrous effects both locally and globally.

 For example, clearcut logging in ancient boreal forests threatens the Indigenous Peoples’ ways of life.

 It also puts at risk the future of the boreal caribou and other wildlife unique to that area.

 Furthermore, tree felling releases carbon that has been accumulating in the trees and soils for thousands of years.

-The full effect of releasing this stored carbon is over such a short period of time is largely unknown.
+The full effect of releasing this stored carbon over such a short period is largely unknown.

-However, science suggests that it could have a devastating effect on the planet as a whole.
+However, science suggests that it could have a devastating effect on the planet.

 We cannot simply cut these forests down and expect no consequences.